szstonelee/redisoo/use.md

 That is it!!!

-## How Redis work with config parameter
+## How Redis work with config arguments

-There are several set of config parameters for Redisoo, just like config parameter for Redis.
+There are several set of config arguments for Redisoo, just like config arguments for Redis.

 Please reference [Redis Config](https://redis.io/topics/config)

-You can use config paramter in three ways in Redis (**the same way as Redisoo**)
+You can use config arguments in three ways in Redis (**the same way as Redisoo**)

-### 1. launch with the paramter
+### 1. launch with the config arguments

 e.g.